rerun-io/rerun/rerun_js/web-viewer-react/README.md

 If `rrd` is not set, the Viewer will display the same welcome screen as <https://app.rerun.io>.
 This can be disabled by setting the `hide_welcome_screen` prop to `true`.

-⚠ It's important to set the viewer's width and height, as the viewer will not automatically resize to its parent element.
+⚠ It's important to set the viewer's width and height, as without it the viewer may not display correctly.
+Setting the values to empty strings is valid, as long as you style the canvas through other means.

 ℹ️ Note:
 This package only targets recent versions of browsers.